 Where it is clear that an investigation by the Police or Children's Social Care services is unnecessary, or the 'strategy discussion' or initial evaluation decides that is the case, the Designated Officer(s) will discuss the next steps with the case manager.
 In those circumstances, the options open to the school depend on the nature and circumstances of the allegation and the evidence and information available.
-This will range from taking no further action to dismissal or a decision not to use the person's services in future.
-Suspension should not be the default position: an individual should be suspended only if there is no reasonable alternative (see guidance on suspension, below).
+This will range from taking no further action to an internal school based investigation (see below), the case manager how and by whom the school investigation will be undertaken.
+The LADO's role is not to investigate the allegation, but to ensure that an appropriate investigation is carried out by the school.
+In straightforward cases, an internal school investigation will normally be undertaken by a senior member of school staff.
+Where necessary, due to lack of resource or conflict of interest, the investigation may be undertaken by a senior leader from another Cognita school.
+Should the nature of the allegation be very complex, the allegation will require an independent investigator.
+An independent investigator will be appointed by HR in conjunction with theGM and RSL.
+The outcome of the investigation must be fed back to the LADO.